thisistheglitch/XSS-Scanner/README.md

     python3 main.py -l http://yoururl.com/ -d data={{inject}}#data1={{inject}}#data2=DataNoTested

-Script use # for change data scope
+Script use # for change data scope<br>
-The post method generates the HTML code of the web page before running it in brute on Selenium, I have a small bug in the result, it detects alerts well but the target data is not recovered.
+The post method generates the HTML code of the web page before running it in brute on Selenium, <br>
+I have a small bug in the result, it detects alerts well but the target data is not recovered.<br>

 <br>